 Investment properties are measured initially at cost, including transaction costs.
 Transaction costs represent nonrefundable taxes such as capital gains tax and documentary stamp tax that are for the account of the Group.
 An investment property acquired through an exchange transaction is measured at fair value of the asset acquired unless the fair value of such an asset cannot be measured in, which case, the investment property acquired is measured at the carrying amount of asset given up.

-The Group's investment properties consists solely of buildings and building improvements and are depreciated using the straight-line method over their EUL ranging from 10 to 30 years.
+The Group's investment properties are depreciated using the straight-line method over their EUL as follows: